Joe Biden and World War III for Dummies

 Who had “Big Mouth Biden Talks His Way into World War III” on their Everything Sucks 2022 Edition bingo card?

 As the Ukraine War drags into its fifth week, things aren’t going well for Russia.
-That isn’t to say Ukraine is winning, but Russia has lost nearly 10,000 men according to a (since scrubbed) semi-official Russia report, thousands more wounded, and untold numbers of destroyed armored vehicles, trucks, frontline fighters and attack jets, helicopters, five senior generals killed and even more colonels.
+That isn’t to say Ukraine is winning, but Russia has lost nearly 10,000 men, according to a (since scrubbed) semi-official Russian report, thousands more have been wounded, there are untold numbers of destroyed armored vehicles, trucks, frontline fighters, attack jets and helicopters, and five senior generals (and even more colonels) have been killed.

 This is when wise Western leadership — an unfunny joke these days, I know — would be taking Sun Tzu’s ancient advice to heart.